danialafjeh/Run-My-Projects-Locally/README.md

 - [Django Projects | How To Run Dockerized Projects](#dockerized-projects-setup-guide)

-🌹 Recommended: If a project is not Dockerized, Windows OS is recommended.
+🌹 If a project is not Dockerized, Windows OS is recommended.

 <hr>